Environmental time-series signal processing: Contribution isolation based on background subtraction, deseasonalisation and/or deweathering.

 (optional) Signal isolate model formula; this allows user to set the signal isolation model formula directly, but means function arguments

-will be ignored.- output
+background,deseasonanddeweatherwill be ignored.- use.bam

 output options; currently,

-; but please note these are in development and may be subject to change.- ...
+'mean','model', and'all'; but please note these are in development and may be subject to change.- ...

 other arguments; ignore for now (in development)